jbyttow/tachyon/README.md

 TachyonDB schemaless, asynchronous data modeling library. *Disclaimer: not production tested, or spec complete!*

 ## introduction
-TachyonDB provides a schemaless interface for building and manipulating object models on top of relational databases.
+TachyonDB provides a schemaless interface for building and manipulating object models on top of a relationship database.

 ## interface
 ### defining a model